tstatler/doctools/guides/acs/sdks/ios/README.md

     [request setUserInfo:userInfo];

-## Handling Server Response
+## Handling Server Responses

-CCResponse defined in ACS/Network/CCResponse.h contains the response sent back from the ACS server.
+The `CCResponse` object defined in `ACS/Network/CCResponse.h` contains the response sent back from the ACS server.
 It has the following
 objects:

-    response.meta contains all the meta related info. response.response is a NSDictionary representation of the raw json response.
+*   `response.meta` contains the response metadata.

-### Extract data from CCResponse
+*   `response.response` is an `NSDictionary` representation of the raw JSON response.

-If the REST call is expected to return an array of Users, you can:
+For example, if the REST call is expected to return an array of {@link Users}, your handler code might look like this:

     -(void)ccrequest:(CCRequest *)request didSucceed:(CCResponse *)response